paysera/lib-checkout-client/README.md

 ## paysera-checkout-client

-Provides methods to manipulate `CheckoutClient` API.
+Provides methods to manipulate `Checkout` API.
 It automatically authenticates all requests and maps required data structure for you.

 #### Usage